 The Fund does not own or use physical properties in the conduct of its business.
-Its assets consist of futures contracts, cash, United States Treasury Obligations and may consist of money market mutual funds and/or T-Bill ETFs.
+Its assets consist of futures contracts, cash, United States Treasury Obligations and money market mutual funds.
 The Managing Owner's headquarters are located at 3500 Lacey Road, Suite 700, Downers Grove, IL 60515.